saggins/AFKBot/README.md

 ## Install

+ 1. Make sure you have installed Node on your PC, once you have installed it, you can proceed to the next step.
+You can download Node [here](https://nodejs.org/).
  1. Create a folder somewhere in you PC.
  2. Extract the downloaded .zip in the folder.
  3. Now, open the command prompt (press WIN + R, it should open a window, type in "cmd" and hit ENTER).